llnl/smith/src/docs/sphinx/dev_guide/ubuntu_build.rst

     && sudo sed -i "s/ -fallow-argument-mismatch//g" /usr/bin/mpifort.mpich

 .. note::
-    If you are using the clang compiler, the above removing of flags is essential because they are gcc specific.
+    If you are using the ``clang`` compiler, the above removing of flags is essential because they are gcc specific.

-Optionally install packages to generate documenation:
+Optionally you can install packages to generate documenation:

 .. code-block:: bash